YanzhaoW/srs-daq/README.md

   - all: print all data, including header, hit and marker data, but no raw data.
 - `-o` or `--output-files`: set the file outputs (more detail below).

-#### Data output to multiple sinks
+#### Data output to multiple files

-srs-daq can output received data into multiple sink types at the same time.
-Currently, following output types are available:
+srs-daq can output received data into multiple files with different types at the same time.
+Currently, following output types are available (or planned):

 - **binary**.
 File extensions: `.lmd` or `.bin`
+- **json**.
+File extensions: `.json` (NOTE: JSON file could be very large)
 - **root**.
 File extensions: `.root` (require ROOT library)
-- **json**.
-File extensions: `.json`
 - **UDP socket**.
 Input format: `[ip]:[port]` (not yet implemented)
 - **Google's protobuf**. (planned)